 To meet net-zero carbon, all of our energy for heating and electricity needs to come from renewable sources.

 The Energy Saving Trust provides guidance on choosing the right type of renewable electricity or heating system for your needs and circumstances and the Simple Energy Advice from government explains the funding available to help you install them.
 Advice leaflets are also available from the Centre for Sustainable Energy.

-For local advice, contact your nearest community energy organisation via the Devon Community Energy Network.
+For local advice, contact your nearest community energy organisation via Energy Saving Devon.